Mount Bushwalker walking track

 This massive park is a sanctuary for all kinds of wildlife.
 Rainforest and moist eucalypt forest support swamp wallabies, gliders, bush rats and long-nosed potoroos.
 Birdwatchers will be tickled pink with Morton's residents - satin bowerbirds, green catbirds and lyrebirds call the park home, while eagles and falcons hover overhead.
 You could be fortunate enough to see an endangered ground parrot in the heath.
 And, if it really is your lucky day, maybe you'll meet a platypus or long-necked tortoise in one of the rivers.

-- East Rim and Wildflower walking tracks Take in awe inspiring views of the Southern Highlands’ on East Rim and Wildflower walking tracks.
-Start from the Fitzroy Falls Visitor Centre and wind your way through nature on these joined tracks.
+- East Rim and Wildflower walking tracks The East Rim and Wildflower walking tracks offer awe inspiring views of the Southern Highlands.
+Starting from Fitzroy Falls Visitor Centre, wind your way through nature on these connecting tracks.

-- Manning lookout For spectacular cliff-top views over Kangaroo Valley, Manning lookout offers great birdwatching on a family driving route through the NSW Southern Highlands, in Morton National Park.
+- Mannings lookout For spectacular cliff-top views over Kangaroo Valley, Mannings lookout offers great birdwatching on a family driving route through the NSW Southern Highlands, in Morton National Park.

 - Pigeon House Mountain Didthul picnic area Pigeon House Mountain Didthul picnic area offers basic facilities as well as terrific birdwatching and a walking track up the mountain to a scenic lookout.